Strategic Feasibility Framework (2026 Executive Guide)

 Common options include:

-- Foreign direct investment (FDI) structures
+• Foreign direct investment structures and corporate setups

-- Local partnership models
+• Local partnership and distributor models

 The right structure depends on commercial goals, risk tolerance, and long-term plans.
 Choosing too complex a model too early can slow execution, while choosing too lightly can limit growth.